madeleinedarbyshire/CMP3035/docs/_workshops/workshop4.md

 7. Flip the Camera by setting the `type` property to `CameraType.front`.

 8. For some of you, you might notice that navigating between the camera screen and the gallery screen and back again means the camera preview doesn't re-render, this is because your camera needs to be unmounted when you navigate away.
 The easiest fix for this is to just make sure the camera only renders when the screen is in focus.
 For this we will use the [useIsFocused](https://reactnavigation.org/docs/use-is-focused/) hook from react navigation.
+Even if you find it works on your device without this, you should still add this.
   - Import it into CameraScreen.js
     ```javascript
     import { useIsFocused } from '@react-navigation/native';